scrabbletank/farhome-rules/spacehome/rulesdoc.md

 - Energy Cost: 3
 - Cast Time: 4 AP
 - Range: 20
-- Tags: _Penetrating_
+- Tags: _EMP_

 Charge the air in a 5x5 tile area centered on a point in range you can see.
-Lightning strikes up to 3 random targets in the area.
+Lightning strikes all creatues in the area.
 Creatures make a Reflex save against your Psykinetics.
-On fail they take 1/2 in Lightning damage and gain _Surpressed_.
+On fail they take 2/0 in Energy damage and gain _Surpressed_.

-***Overcharge***: Area and number of targets increase by 1.
+***Overcharge***: +0/1 damage.

 **Plasma Blast**
-- Energy Cost: 3
+- Energy Cost: 4
-- Cast Time: 3 AP
+- Cast Time: 4 AP
-- Range: 15
+- Range: 16
 - Tags: _Penetrating_

 Lob a concentrated ball of fire at a point in range you can see.
 The ball explodes in a 5x5 area.
 Creatures make a Reflex save against your Psykinetics.
-On fail they take 1/2 in Heat damage.
+On fail they take 1/2 in Heat damage, adding 0/2 on a critical.

 ***Overcharge***: Increase area by 1.

 **Psychic Lance**
 - Energy Cost: 4
 - Cast Time: 3 AP
-- Range: 10
+- Range: 12

 Throw a lance of psychic energy at a target creature.
-The target creature makes a Mind roll against your Psykinetics, taking 1/2 Psychic damage on fail, gaining _Stunned_ on a critical.
+The target creature makes a Mind roll against your Psykinetics, taking 2/1 Psychic damage on fail, gaining _Stunned_ on a critical.
 This has no effect on robotic creatures.

-***Overcharge***: Add a success to your roll.
+***Overcharge***: +1 Success to your roll.

 ### Machine Soul